 The Graduate Student Handbook serves as a repository for policies and procedures that govern The Milken Institute School of Public Health (GWSPH) and students' academic rights and responsibilities.
 This handbook applies to all of the Doctoral, Masters and Graduate Certificate Programs in the School.
 Students are expected to be knowledgeable about these policies and procedures.
-The Handbook also provides information and references about GWSPH and its academic programs.
+In addition, the Handbook provides information and references about GWSPH and its academic programs.

-The Graduate Student Handbook is secondary to the University's Bulletin which is a complete source of University-wide information.
-Information in this Handbook is accurate as of August 2023.
-The University and the GWSPH reserve the right to change courses, programs, and fees, or to make other administrative and policy/procedure changes deemed necessary or desirable, giving advance notice of these changes when possible.
+The Graduate Student Handbook is secondary to the University's Bulletin, a complete source of University-wide information.
+Information in this Handbook is accurate as of August 2024.
+The University and GWSPH reserve the right to change courses, programs, and fees, or to make other administrative and policy/procedure changes deemed necessary or desirable, giving advance notice of these changes when possible.